What is retail customer service?

 - Keep the focus on the customer: Immediacy and convenience are what customers expect when they reach out to a retailer with a question or an issue.
 Retailers need to focus on resolving tickets quickly and making experiences as effortless as possible.

 - Address your customers by name: Bring in the human element.
 Personalize conversations by using customers’ first names.
-Retailers should also empower human and automated agents to access historical data and past conversations to further contextualize every interaction.
+Retailers should also empower human and agents who provide automated support to access historical data and past conversations to further contextualize every interaction.

 - Be available on every channel: Empower your customers to get in touch on their channel of choice, whether it’s email, social media, messaging, live chat, phone, or voice assistants.

 - Carry the context forward from channel to channel: If a customer reaches out on one channel, they should be able to pick up where they left off if the next touchpoint happens on a different channel.
 Don’t make customers repeat themselves or start a conversation order – even if they channel hop.

 - Be available all the time: Customers expect resolutions quickly, even if an issue arises on nights, weekends, or on holidays.
 Adopting a customer service chatbot can help retailers provide around-the-clock support, 24/7.

 - Get out in front of issues with proactive support: Retailers should leverage AI and predictive analytics to anticipate when an issue may arise and proactively reach out to a customer.
 If an order is going to be delayed, for instance, alert the customer immediately saving them the hassle of needing to inquire about a missing package.